enigma-dev/enigma-dev/CLI/building.md

 Dependencies
 -------------------
-1) The CLI requires the zlib package on Ubuntu for EGM files, say the following on a terminal...
+* The CLI requires the zlib package on Ubuntu for EGM files, say the following on a terminal...
 `sudo apt-get install libzip-dev`
+* test
+#test
+#test

 For Macintosh
 -------------------